mmomtchev/documentation-hipster/README.md

   externalCrossLinks: scripts/externalCrossLinks.js
   # If present every element will link to its source code
   srcLinkBase: https://github.com/mmomtchev/node-gdal-async/blob/master/
-  # All CSS classes may be chganged from these defaults
+  # All CSS classes may be changed from these defaults
   classes:
     container: 'container d-flex flex-row',
     nav: 'position-sticky nav-section list',